Riptawr/RoboND-Kinematics-Project/writeup.md

     # y and x position of the wrist center
     theta1 = atan2(WC[1], WC[0])

-    # Using proper triangle terms, the references are harder to read without the drawing, see writeup.
+    # Using proper triangle terms for readability
     line_ab = a2  # empirically measured on the RViz model
     line_bc = sqrt(d4**2 + a3**2)
     line_ca = sqrt((sqrt(WC[0]**2 + WC[1]**2) - a1)**2 + (WC[2] - d1)**2)